com-480-data-visualization/data-visualization-project-2021-poso/README.md

 visualization/widgets.

 ### Core visualization
-Ideally, the main visualization and it's related auxiliary layouts (see [extra features](#topic-chart-and-tweets-and-news-listing)) will remain on the main page.
-If implemented, we think that we will set a new tab per secondary vizualiation.
+Ideally, the main visualization and it's related [auxiliary layouts](#topic-chart-and-tweets-and-news-listing) will remain on the main page.
+If implemented, we think that we will set a new tab per secondary visualization, namely the [bicharts](#bicharts) and the [end-to-end graph](#end-to-end-graph-for-tweets).

-The core visualization consist of a network of topics, tweets and news.
-The tweets and news will be remain on an outter circle, with the different topics in the center of that circle.
+The core visualization consist of a network of topics, tweets and news. <a name="outter_circle"></a> The tweets and news will be remain on an outter circle, with the different topics in the center of that circle.
 The tweets/news will be linked with their topics (possibly multiple topics per tweet or news) with very thin edges.
 The topics are linked to each others as well, with edge's thickness depending on how often two topics appear together.

+**Note** : there are more than twenty thousands tweets and news in our database.
+Such a big database was useful to derive a representative topics, but we will display only a small subset of the tweets and the news in the outer circle.
+<a name="basic_idea"></a>
 ![basic idea](sketches/simple.png)

 #### Comparison between News and Tweets
 Recall that the main goal is to compare the semantic fields used in the news and the tweets.
 Therefore we need a way to do this comparison, and we decided to propose two ways of comparing the two semantic universe, the user simply click on a button to switch from one way to the other :
 * global-level comparison : we simply have the two networks side-by-side
 * topic-level comparison : when the user has his mouse over one topic, display the differences between tweets and news for this topic
+<a name="global_level_comparison"></a>
 ![global-level comparison](sketches/global_level_comparison.png)

+<a name="topic_level_comparison"></a>
 ![topic-level comparison](sketches/topic_level_comparison.png)

 #### Number of topics